GB-Eu MS La III. 483 (a) (St. Andrews Psalter or Wode Partbooks)

 Languages: English

-Voice Text: Psalm 47.
-Let all folk with joy clap hands and rejoice
+Voice Text: Psalme XLVII.
+Let all folke with ioy clap hands and reioyce

 General Note